Admiral Way North and South Bridges Seismic Retrofit

 What's Happening Now?

-Our seismic retrofit design for the Admiral Way North and South Bridges is complete!
-Construction will begin as soon as spring 2024.
+We will begin construction on seismic retrofits to the Admiral Way North and South Bridges as soon as July 2024.
+These improvements will help retrofit the bridge to better withstand earthquakes.
 We expect construction will last approximately 7-8 months.
 Construction schedules are subject to change and depend on factors such as weather and availability of crews and materials.

-To complete the work as safely and efficiently as possible, the bridge will be closed to people walking, biking, rolling, and driving for the duration of construction.
-We understand this closure will impact everyone who uses the bridge regularly and we will do what we can to minimize impacts.
-We will share information about detours prior to the start of construction.
+To complete the work as safely and efficiently as possible, there will be lane closures on SW Admiral Way at the bridge throughout construction and full, 24/7 closures of the bridge on 2 weekends with specific dates to be determined.
+In addition, Fairmount Ave SW beneath the bridge will be closed to people walking, biking, rolling, and driving for the duration of construction.
+We understand these closures will impact everyone who uses the bridge and Fairmount Ave SW regularly and we will do what we can to minimize impacts.

 Project overview

 Earthquakes could have a major impact on Seattle’s infrastructure.
-To address seismic risks to city infrastructure, the City of Seattle established a bridge seismic program to assess how vulnerable the City’s bridges were to earthquakes, and to retrofit bridges to better withstand the potential impacts of an earthquake. ion joints, which help the bridge expand and contract during seasonal temperature changes.
+To address these seismic risks, the City of Seattle established a bridge seismic program to assess how vulnerable the City’s bridges were to earthquakes, and to retrofit bridges to better withstand the potential impacts of an earthquake.

 As part of the Levy to Move Seattle, 16 bridges were selected for seismic retrofits, including the Admiral Way North and South Bridges.
 The Admiral Way North and South Bridges are older bridges built prior to modernizing the seismic design code.